JrosaM/JrosaM/README.md

 - 👀 I’m interested in BL.
 - 🌱 I’m currently learning como programar.
 - 💞️ I’m looking to collaborate on lo que me ayude a ganar experiencia.
-- 📫 How to reach me ...
+- 📫 How to reach me: invocación de las almas perdidas en el mas allá.

 <!---
 JrosaM/JrosaM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.